KJaxCodes/stream-finder-app/README.md

 # 🎬 STREAMFINDER

 ## 📌 Project Overview
 STREAMFINDER is a responsive full-stack web application designed to help users quickly find where a specific movie is available to stream.
-Users can search for movie titles and view streaming availability across platforms like Netflix, Hulu, Max, Peacock, Prime Video, Disney+, and more.
-Registered users can create a profile and save movies to a personal watchlist.
+Registered users can search for movie titles and view streaming availability across platforms like Netflix, Hulu, Max, Peacock, Prime Video, Disney+, and more.
+Plus, registered users can create a profile and save movies to a personal watchlist.

 ## 🛠️ Tech Stack
 This project uses the **MERN stack** with a balanced focus on both front-end and back-end development:

 - **MongoDB**: Stores user data including profiles, favorites, and saved lists.
 - **Express & Node.js**: Handles server-side logic, API integration, and user authentication.
-- **React**: Powers the front-end interface for searching, filtering, and displaying results.
+- **React**: Powers the front-end interface for searching, displaying results, and viewing and editing the user watchlist.
 - **Next.js**: Manages server-side rendering and API routes.

 Third-party integration: